 Born and raised in Victoria, BC, Jill Fougner competed in a wide variety of sports as a child.
 Her teenage years were divided busily between softball and volleyball.
 Ms. Fougner was a member of the BC championship teams and was a member of the BC volleyball team for four years.
 At the age of 18, she was selected to join Canada's national volleyball team; shortly after she re-located to the national training centre in Ottawa, she represented her nation in the 1982 World Volleyball championships in Peru.
 After playing for the national team, Ms. Fougner competed for the University of Victoria where she was named to the Inter-University Athletic Unions All-Canadian team four times.
 She was also named best setter at the 1989 national championships.
 Upon graduating from the University of Victoria with a degree in psychology, Ms. Fougner moved to Australia to play professional beach volleyball.
 Her retirement from this immodestly clad sport brought her home to Victoria where she led the coaching staff of University of Victoria varsity volleyball programme for seven years.
 Ms. Fougner joined the Brentwood coaching staff in 2000, and became Assistant Houseparent of Gwynneth House, now Allard, in 2001.
 She is currently the head of the volleyball programme.
 Along with her assistant coach, Mike Minckler, Ms. Fougner coached the Brentwood senior girls volleyball team to back-to-back provincial championship titles in 2006 and 2007.
 She was the assistant coach for Team BC in 2007 which won the gold medal at the Western Canada Games and was named volleyball coach of the year for Vancouver Island (2006-2007).
 Ms. Fougner and her husband Paul have two children.

 Having grown up in the mountains of eastern British Columbia without much television to speak of, Mr. Robinson is drawn to the great outdoors at every opportunity.
 After completing high school he ventured to the University of Calgary to complete several degrees including his Master's Degree which was focused in the area of gifted and talented learning.
 He has a passion for all things athletic and particularly enjoys golf, soccer, volleyball, and hockey.
-A teacher of eleven years in Calgary and three here at Brentwood, Mr. Robinson's passions can be found in human rights, volunteerism, and travel.
+Mr. Robinson's passions can be found in human rights, volunteerism, and travel.
 In a perfect world, he'd like to do all three at the same time.
-It comes as no surprise then, that he is excited to lead Brentwood's inaugural Service Learning trip to Peru during this year's spring break and to grow our relationship with Mosqoy, a non-profit organization that focuses its resources in promoting the success of marginalized indigenous peoples from the Sacred Valley.
+It comes as no surprise then, that he lead Brentwood's inaugural Service Learning trip to Peru and to grew our relationship with Mosqoy, a non-profit organization that focuses its resources in promoting the success of marginalized indigenous peoples from the Sacred Valley.

 B.Ed.
 (Vancouver Island University), B.A.
-(University of Victoria) Social Studies, Advisor, Volleyball and Basketball Coach
+(University of Victoria) Social Studies, Metamorphosis 9, Learning Centre, Cross Training

 Born and raised in the Cowichan Valley, Sarah graduated with a Bachelor of Arts (History and Women’s Studies) from the University of Victoria in 2012 followed by her Bachelor of Education from Vancouver Island University in 2013.
 Sarah started at Brentwood in 2014-2015 as a Residential Faculty Assistant and quickly fell in love with the Brentwood community.
 In 2015-2016 Sarah joined the faculty full time in the social studies department.
 Her passion for history and connecting youth to their learning through hands on activities and technology are just a few things she tries to bring to her classroom.
 In athletics, Sarah will be working with the girls volleyball programme and is excited to help build athletic confidence with our junior teams.
 An avid philanthropist Sarah is the school's Terry Fox coordinator.
 She will also be working with students to ensure inter-house events a yearly highlight!
 Sarah currently lives in Hope House and is excited to get to know all the students and help them fall in love with learning!